Qiskit/qiskit-fortran/README.md

 - **RPATH configuration**: embeds runtime library search paths directly into the test binary so no environment variables are needed at runtime
 - **Automatic Python detection**: locates the active conda environment or system Python to resolve the `libpython` transitive dependency of `libqiskit`
-- **Multi-compiler support**: Tested and validated on macOS arm64 with gfortran 11-15 and LLVM flang/flang-new 22.1.4
+- **Multi-compiler support**: Tested and validated on macOS arm64 with gfortran 11-15 and LLVM flang 22.1.4

 ### Build Variants